 It’s the final stretch, y’all!
 Once you’re on your airplane you’re about as good as gold (unless you have to hurry to make a connection) but there are still steps you can take to make this

 - Feel out your plane neighbor.
 Whenever I finally get settled in my seat I usually will ask my neighbor why they’re headed to _____ and if they’ve ever been before.
 It’s a simple question but it’s a good one for gauging their level of chattiness.
-There is nothing worse than sitting next to a chatterbox when all you want to do is read your book, so try not to be that chatterbox for other.
+There is nothing worse than sitting next to a chatterbox when all you want to do is read your book, so try not to be that chatterbox for others unless they seem up .

 - Skip the ice.
 When I was in a long layover a few years ago I found myself chatting to a flight attendant waiting for her flight.
 She was telling me all sorts of “secrets” but the one that stood out was do not get ice when they’re passing out drinks as everything is rather unsanitary.
 I don’t know if that was applicable for only her airline or a universal rule but since then, whenever beverage services come around I’ve asked for ginger ale sans ice.